-In American media, especially cartoons, characters who are supposed to be intelligent often speak Received Pronunciation, even if they aren't explicitly supposed to be from England.
-This association of RP with smart people probably comes from the days where this was the accent associated with those who were wealthy enough to receive an education at all, and the more general idea that characters who speak RP are authority figures.
-Upper Class Twit
+In American media, especially cartoons, intellectuals often speak overly posh, formal Received Pronunciation with extensive Sesquipedalian Loquaciousness and Purple Prose, even if they are not born, raised, educated or have never been in the United Kingdom.
+This association of RP with intelligence and high culture probably comes from the days where this was the accent associated with those who were wealthy enough to afford expensive education at Public Schoolsnote like Eton and Harrow and The Universities (both of them), and the more general idea that characters who speak RP are The Proud Elite.

 - Rupert Giles from Buffy the Vampire Slayer.

 - Curiously, when a spell makes him behave like a surly teen, he speaks in a working class accent.
 In an earlier episode, he relates how, as a youth, he rebelled against his upbringing and fell in with 'the worst crowd that would have me' - so which accent was the put-on is up for debate.

 - Doctor Bashir from Star Trek: Deep Space Nine.
 Mostly notable in the episode where we meet his parents (at the same time as revealing his intelligence was augmented), who do not share his flavour of British accent at all.note

 - Jemma Simmons in Agents of S.H.I.E.L.D. speaks RP, or at least attempts to.
 Simmons, a biochemical scientist, is described as a genius, along with her partner Leopold Fitz (who, like Iain De Caestecker, is Scottish).
 As Elizabeth Henstridge is Yorkshire-born (i.e. from Oop North) she makes a commendable effort with Simmons's RP accent and Sesquipedalian Loquaciousness, although it occasionally slips.